 It looks like surrogacy could be a great way to start or grow your family!

 It’s not unusual for young women to harbor dreams of becoming a gestational carrier.
 Carrying a child for someone who can’t is a beautiful and selfless path and, for many women, it’s a dream that starts early on in their lives.

 If you’re wondering if teen surrogacy is possible for you, get in touch with an adoption professional today to get the guidance you’re looking for.

 If you’ve made it to this article, you are probably asking, “Can I be a teen surrogate?”
 Maybe you know someone who’s been a surrogate before, or maybe you’ve heard about this journey through a viral story or report.
 Either way, you’ve decided that this is a path you want to pursue.

-We admire your dedication to your dreams and the research necessary to get there.
-But, before you start contacting surrogacy professionals about becoming a teen surrogate, there are some important things you should know.
+We admire your dedication to your dreams and the research necessary to get there, but there are some important things you should know.
 We’ve laid them out for you in the article below.

 First, let’s answer your biggest question: Can I be a teen surrogate?

 Unfortunately, the answer is no. Becoming a surrogate is a big deal; it’s a journey that requires physical and emotional commitment, regardless of the challenges.
 It’s not a journey for the faint of heart.